 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

-- If you miss a dose or forget to use your medicine and it is less than 12 hours since your last dose, take it as soon as you can and take your next dose at the normal time.
-If you miss a dose or forget to use it, and it is more than 12 hours since your last dose, wait and take your next dose at the normal time.
+- Missed dose: If you miss a dose or forget to use your medicine and it is less than 12 hours since your last dose, take it as soon as you can, with food, and take your next dose at the normal time.
+If you miss a dose and it is more than 12 hours since your last dose, wait and take your next dose at the normal time.
 Do not use extra medicine to make up for a missed dose.

 Drugs and Foods to Avoid